bixBeta/scRNA-WS24/Lessons/Week2.md

 This will create a new metadata variable in our R environment, and will populate this variable with the meta.data slot content.

 ```
-# lets save all of our plots to a variable, and then we can plot them together (the last line in this code chunk)
+# lets save all of our plots to a variable, so we can plot them together in one plot (the last line in this code chunk) ----

 n_UMI = metadata %>%
   ggplot(aes(color=orig.ident, x=nCount_RNA, fill= orig.ident)) +